-The restoration of a database, from a backup, can be made to execute quicker if the -se[rvice] option is used.
+Restoring a database, from a backup, can be made to execute quicker if the -se[rvice] option is used.
 Although this is used to perform remote restores, it can be used locally as well.
 It simply avoids the data being copied over the TCP network which can slow down the actions of the restore.